-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 Melvin Odoom

-Radio 1 DJ and presenter Melvin Odoom has said he has been inspired to enter the jungle by his friends who had already been on the show, such as Marvin Humes, who was on the show last year.
+Radio 1 DJ and presenter Melvin Odoom has said he was inspired to enter the jungle by his friends who had already been on the show, such as Marvin Humes, who was on the programme last year.

 “Marvin has given me some advice on what to expect in camp,” he said.
 “Over the years, loads of my mates have done it – Joel Dommett who I love to bits, Roman Kemp, Jordan North and I am very close to Marvin,” he said.